sofa-framework/doc/15_Using_SOFA/40_Inspect_components.md

 -----------------------------------------------

 The ExtraMonitor component gives you the ability to use everything that it is in Monitor with some Extra stuff.
-IIt has been written to allow to compute, for example, the resultant of the forces of all the dofs of a MechanicalObject, or the minimum displacement of a region...
+It has been written to allow to compute, for example, the resultant of the forces of all the dofs of a MechanicalObject, or the minimum displacement of a region...